 Understanding Hainan’s Unique Climate & Weather Patterns

 The island’s climate is shaped by both subtropical and tropical influences, creating unique seasonal changes.
 In the south, you’ll find a tropical climate, while the north leans toward a subtropical feel.
-This dual influence means weather conditions can vary significantly depending on where you are3.
+This dual influence means weather conditions can vary significantly depending on where you are.

 Subtropical and Tropical Influences

 In the south, temperatures stay warm year-round, with minimal seasonal shifts.
 The north, however, experiences cooler winters and slightly more variation.
-These differences are due to the island’s geography and its position in the region3.
+These differences are due to the island’s geography and its position in the region.

 Seasonal Variations and What to Expect

 Winter months like January and February are mild and dry, making them ideal for outdoor activities.
 Summer, on the other hand, brings higher rainfall and the occasional typhoon.
-These storms can disrupt travel plans, so it’s wise to stay informed4.
+These storms can disrupt travel plans, so it’s wise to stay informed.

 Here’s what you can expect during different seasons: